SillyTavern/SillyTavern-Extras/README.md

 All modules require at least 6 Gb of VRAM to run.
 With Stable Diffusion disabled, it will probably fit in 4 Gb.
 Alternatively, everything could also be run on the CPU.

-Try on Colab (runs KoboldAI backend and TavernAI Extras server alongside):  <a target="_blank" href="https://colab.research.google.com/github/Cohee1207/SillyTavern/blob/main/colab/GPU.ipynb">
+Try on Colab (runs KoboldAI backend and SillyTavern Extras server alongside):  <a target="_blank" href="https://colab.research.google.com/github/Cohee1207/SillyTavern/blob/main/colab/GPU.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>